nodeblocks-dev/geekle-supply-user-adapter/README.md

 ### NBC service hooks

-**NBC service hooks** lets you customize the behavior of the default adapter of each [Block microservice](https://docs.nodeblocks.dev/docs/what-is-nodeblocks/microservices).
+**NBC service hooks** let you customize the behavior of the default adapter of each [Block microservice](https://docs.nodeblocks.dev/docs/what-is-nodeblocks/microservices).
 Depending on what type of customization you need, you can use the appropriate hook with your custom code.
-Before going deeper, make sure you already understand the basic knowledge of how to customize the adapter [here](https://docs.nodeblocks.dev/docs/how-tos/customization/customizing-adapters)
+Before going deeper, make sure you already understand the basic knowledge of how to customize the adapter [here](https://docs.nodeblocks.dev/docs/how-tos/customization/customizing-adapters).

 In the main file to be built (index.ts), you can define the following functions as needed.